Ark1369/CBZ-Cover-Manager/README.md

 # 📦 CBZ Cover Manager

 A powerful and modern GUI tool for managing, adding, removing, and previewing **cover images in CBZ files** (Comic Book Zip).
-Built with **Python + Tkinter**, it supports drag-and-drop, dark mode, manual and automated assignments, and many advanced features for batch processing comic archives.
+Built with **Python + Tkinter**, it supports drag-and-drop, dark mode, manual and automated assignments.

 ---